 She remembered him lying on the great bed, fast asleep, and smiled.
 “You looked like a petrified knight on a tomb,” she said, and went a little pink when he said on a laugh, “Did I?
 I shan’t tell you what you looked like.”

 Miss Bates won’t spoil how Julia wins Ivo, except to say that the knight, once awakened, once recognized, belongs to the heroine, a heroine whose strength and goodness restore the knight to his rightful place where he will be loved and cared for as much as he cares and loves others, and most of all, the heroine.
-Suffice to further say that Christmas and the blessings of gift-giving are key to the knight and his lady and the world they share being healed and set right.
-Miss Bates loved every word of The Fifth Day Of Christmas, every meal listing, every Julia-outfit, every gift, every outing, every nasty Marcia-encounter, the Dutch setting, the hero whose only weakness is his car and slightly reckless driving, all those familiar, comforting elements that make a Betty Neels romance.
+Suffice to say that Christmas and the blessings of gift-giving are key to the knight and his lady and the world being healed and set right.
+Miss Bates loved every word of The Fifth Day Of Christmas, every meal listing, every Julia-outfit, every gift, every outing, every nasty Marcia-encounter, Dutch setting, the hero whose only weakness is his car and slightly reckless driving, all those familiar, comforting elements that make a Betty Neels romance the wonder that it is.
 With her nodding, happy reading companion, Miss Austen, Miss Bates finds that in Neels’s The Fifth Day Of Christmas “there is no charm equal to tenderness of heart,” Emma.

 Betty Neels’s The Fifth Day Of Christmas is published by Harlequin.
 It is available as an e-book at your preferred vendors.
 Miss Bates bought her own e-copy and was gifted a paperback.
 Sigh: it’s the kind of romance you’d want more than one copy of.